 Only you will be able to answer the question of where you should workout.
 You need to pay careful consideration to your commitment to your overall health and fitness goals and to stay motivated to workout.
 Your choice of whether you should workout at home or in the gym should be the outcome that best suits your lifestyle.

-That being said, we hope this post has helped to answer some of your questions and decide where is best for you to workout.
+That being said, I hope this post has helped to answer some of your questions and decide where is best for you to workout.

-We’d love to here your answers, should you workout at home or in the gym?
-Let us know in the comments!
+I’d love to here your answers, should you workout at home or in the gym?
+Let me know in the comments!

 Home Workouts and Gym Workouts FAQ